-X = Mean result of the component in percent by mass
+X = Mean result of the component in percent by mass.

 12.2 Reproducibility

 The difference between two test results independently obtained by different operators working in different laboratories on nominally identical test material would be in the normal and correct operation of the test method, exceed the value given in Table 5 only in one case of twenty.